A Strong Commitment Backed by Action

 - Developing and implementing additional environmental education programs for schools and families

-- Ownership and operation of the Evelyn Pease Tyner Center and Kent Fuller Air Station Prairie, a L.E.E.D.
+- The Evelyn Pease Tyner Center and Kent Fuller Air Station Prairie, an L.E.E.D.
 Platinum building and tallgrass prairie built by the Village of Glenview

-- Ownership and operation of The Grove, a 145-acre nature preserve with an extensive Interpretive Center dedicated to natural history and environmental education
+- The Grove, a 151-acre nature preserve with an extensive Interpretive Center dedicated to natural history and environmental education

 - Assumed management and maintenance in 2010 of approximately 60 acres of the Village of Glenview’s Gallery Park, an area which includes wetland and natural restoration areas